The Center for Children’s Advocacy offers many publications that you can read or order online:

 ABA Judges’ Journal Summer 2007 Features the work of Justice Richard Palmer and Appellate Judge Douglas Lavine with the Truancy Court Prevention Project

-- Legal Rights in Juvenile Detention (English or Spanish)
+- Legal Rights in Juvenile Detention

-Question and answer handbook developed in collaboration with CT Judicial Branch
+Center for Children’s Advocacy in collaboration with CT Judicial Branch

 - Life After Lockup – Legal Rights when You Come Back to School and Community

-Question and answer book on the legal rights of youth returning to school and the community from CJTS, Juvenile Detention or Residential Placement.
+Center for Children’s Advocacy, Legal rights of youth returning to school and the community from CJTS, Juvenile Detention or Residential Placement.

 - Vera Institute Report: Making Court the Last Resort